barihari/design-portfolio/content/about.md

       literally a better person because of them.

-      After gaining some sucess at Apple, I became self-aware of my true nature.
+      After gaining some success at Apple, I became self-aware of my true nature.
 I decided to adjust my actions to match my ambitions, put in the work, and position myself in the right place to succeed.

       > The concern with the world has isn't a lack of scholars, but a lack of